Personal Injury Attorneys Proudly Serving Clients Throughout Florida

 Why Choose Our Orlando Personal Injury Attorneys?

-Colling Gilbert Wright has helped our injured clients recover tens of millions of dollars.
-Our attorneys have developed a reputation for our vigor and dedication to helping victims and their families find justice and resolution for the accident that forever changed their lives.
-Our successful verdicts and settlements speak for themselves.
+Colling Gilbert Wright has helped injured clients recover tens of millions of dollars in successful verdicts and settlements.
+More importantly, our attorneys have developed a reputation for our care and dedication, helping victims and their families find justice and a modicum of peace and hope after terrible accidents that have forever changed their lives.

-Those who are at fault for your injuries can and should be held accountable.
-Our attorneys will evaluate your claim for FREE and represent you on a contingency fee basis—you pay no attorneys’ fees unless we recover compensation for your claim.
+Those who are at fault for your losses need to be held accountable.
+Our attorneys will evaluate your claim for FREE and represent you on a contingency fee basis—that means you won’t pay us until we recover compensation.